mahashreevasudevan/Audience-Rating-Prediction-/README.md

 # Audience Rating Prediction

 This project focuses on predicting audience ratings for movies using structured metadata and unstructured textual information (e.g., plot summaries, cast, and director names).
-The project forecasts audience response for films and understand the effect of various factors on the audience response using machine learning model XGBoost.
+The project forecasts audience response for films and understand the effect of various factors on the audience response using machine learning Extreme Gradient Boosting model (XGBoost).

 ## Key Objectives: